yanazendo/thesis/doc/main.md

 This work is dedicated to the mutual benefit of everyone in the World.

-I especially thank the countless people who worked with me to produce this thesis.
+I especially thank the countless people who worked with me to produce this dissertation.

 ~history
 ## History